Expand all

 |

-1. Review the request for a reopen and/or new information received and gather information, if needed
+1. Review the request for a reopen and/or new information received, and gather further information if needed

-- Whether the part of body being treated is the same part of body accepted on the claim.
+- Whether the part of body currently being treated is the same part of body accepted on the claim.
+If not, review the worker's claim history to determine if there are any claims for the same part of body.

-- Whether the worker has an upcoming surgery and layoff previously scheduled.
+- Whether the worker has an upcoming surgery and whether the surgery was anticipated before the claim was closed or inactivated.

 - If there is another cause for the difficulties (for example, the worker has experienced another injury and/or incident).